MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/across-how-to-set-up-electronic-document-sending-and-receiving.md

     |---------------------------------|---------------------------------------|
     |**GST Scheme**|Identify the national body that issues the GST registration number for the country\/region in connection with electronic document sending.<br /><br /> For example, when you send electronic invoices in the PEPPOL format, the value in this field is used to populate the **SchemeID** attribute for the **EndPointID** element under both the **AccountingSupplierParty** node and the **AccountingCustomerParty** in the file.<br /><br /> The **GST Scheme** field is only used if the **NZBN** field on the **Company Information** page is not filled. **Note:**  The value in the **Code** field on the **Countries\/Regions** page must comply with ISO 3166\-1:Alpha2.|

-### <a name="to-set-up-items-for-electronic-document-sending-and-receiving"></a>To set up items for electronic document sending and receiving
+### To set up items for electronic document sending and receiving

 1. In the **Search** box, enter **Items**, and then choose the related link.
 2. For each item that you buy or sell on electronic documents, fill the field as described in the following table.